 Dual enrollment (DE) provides students with a number of benefits that can help them jump-start their collegiate career.
 However, it is important to note that the grades earned in DE courses are part of a student’s permanent college transcript.

-DE allows students to take LSU courses in the familiar high school environment with teachers and other students they know.
+- DE allows students to take LSU courses in the familiar high school environment with teachers and other students they know.

-DE provides students with the opportunity to take many of their first year college courses while still in high school, which can shorten the time it will take to complete a degree at LSU.
+- DE provides students with the opportunity to take many of their first year college courses while still in high school, which can shorten the time it will take to complete a degree at LSU.

-DE offers LSU courses at a discounted tuition rate.
+- DE offers LSU courses at a discounted tuition rate.

-DE prepares students to be successful in sequential coursework at LSU.
+- DE prepares students to be successful in sequential coursework at LSU.

-DE students who earn credit from LSU in College Algebra and Trigonometry on average have a higher GPA after their first year at LSU than students who do not have that DE credit.
+- DE students who earn credit from LSU in College Algebra and Trigonometry on average have a higher GPA after their first year at LSU than students who do not have that DE credit.

-Students must be currently enrolled in a public or private Louisiana high school participating in the LSU College Readiness Program.
+- Students must be currently enrolled in a public or private Louisiana high school participating in the LSU College Readiness Program.

-Students must be in good standing as defined by their high school.
+- Students must be in good standing as defined by their high school.

-Students must meet the specific requirements and pre-requisites for each individual college course.
+- Students must meet the specific requirements and pre-requisites for each individual college course.

-Students must be enrolled in the high school course which corresponds to the appropriate university course with a grade recorded for each on both the student’s secondary and postsecondary academic record.
+- Students must be enrolled in the high school course which corresponds to the appropriate university course with a grade recorded for each on both the student’s secondary and postsecondary academic record.